awatansyadav05/javascript-30-days-challenge/README.md

 <h3> paste the code in the browser (ctlr+shift+I) in the console for the output </h3>

 DAY 21: Leetcode easy problem

+DAY 22: Leetcode medium problem
+**In this day i have done only 3 task group anagram, threesum and 2sum